Code-Institute-Submissions/rb-cues/README.md

 A order history log where you can find all of your orders.

 ### Features Left to Implement
-- Ability to maintain stock on all products.
+- Manage stock automatically from items being processed from the checkout process.

  <div align="right">